ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 # Attestation Requests {#sec-reqs}

 This section is informative in nature and implementers of this specification do not need to adhere to it.
-The aim of this section is to provide a standard interface between a Presenter and an HSM producing PKIX evidence.
+The aim of this section is to provide a standard interface between a Presenter and an HSM producing PKIX Evidence.
 The authors hope that this standard interface will yield interoperable tools between offerings from different vendors.

 The interface presented in this section might be too complex for manufacturers of HSMs with limited capabilities such as smartcards or personal ID tokens.
-For devices with limited capabilities, a fixed PKIX evidence endorsed by the vendor might be installed during manufacturing.
+For devices with limited capabilities, a fixed PKIX Evidence endorsed by the vendor might be installed during manufacturing.
 Other approaches for constrained HSMs might be to report entities and attributes that are fixed or offer limited variations.

 On the other hand, an enterprise-grade HSM with the capability to hold a large number of private keys is expected to be capable of generating
-PKIX evidence catered to the specific constraints imposed by a Verifier and without exposing extraneous information.
-The aim of the request interface is to provide the means to select and report specific information in the PKIX evidence.
+PKIX Evidence catered to the specific constraints imposed by a Verifier and without exposing extraneous information.
+The aim of the request interface is to provide the means to select and report specific information in the PKIX Evidence.

 This section introduces the role of "Presenter" as shown in {{fig-arch}}.
-The Presenter is the role that initiates the generation of PKIX evidence.
-Since HSMs are generally servers (client/server relationship) or peripherals (controller/peripheral relationship), a Presenter is required to launch the process of creating the PKIX evidence and capturing it to forward it to the Verifier.
+The Presenter is the role that initiates the generation of PKIX
+Evidence.
+Since HSMs are generally servers (client/server relationship) or peripherals (controller/peripheral relationship), a Presenter is required to launch the process of creating the PKIX Evidence and capturing it to forward it to the Verifier.

 ~~~ aasvg
 +-----------------------------+